kartik468/grafana-generate-pdf-nodejs/README.md

 It was generating blank panels after certain point when dashboard is tall.
 This repo code addresses this issue.

+Steps to run

+- latest version of node should be installed
+- go inside root folder of this project where package.json is located.
+- run 'npm clean install'
+- see below examples to run

 ## Examples
 Environment: Set the Grafana server URL, username, and password, and the output filename as environment variables.